4.2. Site Response Analysis with Spatial Variability

 This page shows two examples of how to incorporate spatial variability into UQ analysis by using various special materials, namely ElasticIsotropic, PM4Sand, and PDMY03, in the Site Response option under the EVENT tab.

-3.2.1.
+4.2.1.
 Problem Statement

 Site response analysis is commonly performed to analyze the propagation of seismic waves through soil.
-As shown in Fig. 3.2.1.1, one-dimensional response analyses, as a simplified method, assume that all boundaries are horizontal and that the response of a soil deposit is predominately caused by SH-waves propagating vertically from the underlying bedrock.
+As shown in the below figure, one-dimensional response analyses, as a simplified method, assume that all boundaries are horizontal and that the response of a soil deposit is predominately caused by SH-waves propagating vertically from the underlying bedrock.
 Ground surface response is usually the major output from these analyses, together with profile plots such as peak horizontal acceleration along the soil profile.
 When liquefiable soils are presenting, maximum shear strain and excess pore pressure ratio plots are also important.

 In real-world conditions, the physical properties of soils vary from place to place within a soil deposit due to varying geologic formation and loading histories such as sedimentation, erosion, transportation, and weathering processes.
 This spatial variability in the soil properties cannot be simply described by a mean and variance, as commonly adopted in UQ analyses since the estimation of the two statistic values does not account for the spatial variation of the soil property data in the soil profile.
 Spatial variability is often modeled using two separated components: a known deterministic trend and a residual variability about the trend.
-These components are illustrated in Fig. 2.4.5.9.1.
+These components are illustrated below.

-Fig. 3.2.1.2 Inherent soil variability (after [PK99]).
+Fig. 4.2.1.2 Inherent soil variability (after [PK99]).

 A summary of the random field preparation procedure for the site response event analysis is summarized here: